papivot/cluster-api-aws/README.md

 This may take a while - 10-15 mins.

+### Generating the Kubeconfig file

-* Step 3 - Once this is complete, we need to grab the kubeconfig file that was associated with this workload server.
+Once this is complete, we need to grab the kubeconfig file that was associated with this workload server.
 The `kubeconfig` is stored as a secret within the management cluster, in the namespace associated with the workload cluster (default in this example) .
 This will allow us to connect to the workload cluster.

 ```shell
 kubectl get secrets -n default workload-cluster-kubeconfig -o json |jq -r .data.value|base64 -d > /tmp/workload-cluster.conf